malexsmith/3700_Assignment_1_dispersal/README.md

 # You need a new version of R - at least 4.3.3.
 You  check this by entering:

 R.version

-# If you need a new version of R, or if this is the first time you're using R, visit here https://cran.rstudio.com/ and choose the download that corresponds to your computer.
-AFTER installing R, you can visit here to download Rstudio desktop for your computer https://posit.co/download/rstudio-desktop/ .
-Make sure to install R BEFORE installing R studio.

 # The next block of code tells you where your working directory is.
 The 'wd' is where to put your input files and where to check for any output files you produce